In budget turning point, Biden conceding smaller price tag

 It would require paid family and medical leave; extend tax breaks for families with children, low earners and people buying health insurance; expand Medicare coverage; prod energy companies to move toward cleaner fuels and provide free pre-kindergarten and community college.
 In a nod to his party’s progressive instincts, it would be largely paid for by increasing taxes on the wealthy and corporate America.

 Sens.
-Joe Manchin, D-W.Va., and Sen. Kyrsten Sinema, D-Ariz., have insisted on curbing the bill’s cost and have been their party’s highest-profile holdouts.
+Joe Manchin, D-W.Va., and Sen. Kyrsten Sinema, D-Ariz., want curb the bill’s cost and have been their party’s highest-profile holdouts.
 Manchin has insisted on holding the package to $1.5 trillion and has said he wants to means test some programs.
 Democratic leaders will need every vote in the 50-50 Senate and all but three in the House for victory.

 In one indication of possible give-and-take, Manchin on Tuesday said, “I’m not ruling anything out,” when asked if he would definitely oppose a price tag in Biden's range.
 Progressives consider Manchin's demand for a ceiling of $1.5 trillion unacceptable, though an aide said the senator still wants the lower number.